 There is nothing more unsightly than a video screen full of miscellaneous garbage.
-It can be very distracting
+It can be very distracting when you start to RUN a new program while unwanted old bits and pieces of information dot the screen.

 Now you can make any program clear away the unwanted junk before showing you results of a new RUN.
 Use the instruction HOME to clear the video display.